Clarinet Swab Topics on this page include

 This water is more a result of condensation rather than spit.
 Remember your Geography class when warm air meets cold air?
 Your warm humid lung air blows into the clarinet and meets the cooler air in and around the clarinet.
 Once that warm humid air reaches the cooler air, the humidity condenses all of the H20 molecules in the air and the collection is liquid water.
 This is the same as if a small cold front takes over warmer air – you get liquid rain, right?

 Water builds up in the clarinet bore and often runs into the keys or creates gurgle sounds while blowing.
 It is not spit, unless your embouchure is really incorrect or very tired (either can cause drool).
-In order to keep the water from running into the key holes, you swab the clarinet out to dry out the bore.Flight of the Bumblebee
+In order to keep the water from running into the key holes, you swab the clarinet out to dry out the bore.Clarinet Exercises.

 Clarinet maintenance comes best with proper clarinet care.
 You have to dry your instrument out with a clarinet swab, so doing this while preventing the swab from getting stuck is very important.
 This is what I do.